BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 **ACTIVE**

-*Creatures, such as the Elves that dwell in Mirkwood and LothlÃ³rien, are just at home amidst the tangle of roots and trees as they are on the open plains.*
+*Creatures, such as the Elves that dwell in Mirkwood and Lothlórien, are just at home amidst the tangle of roots and trees as they are on the open plains.*

 An **Infantry** model with this special rule may move through woods and forests that are classified as difficult terrain as if they are open ground.
 Note that this doesn't mean they can automatically climb terrain in those areas, nor move through tree trunks or jump fallen Obstacles.